aliyutafida-collab/kudimanager/replit.md

 ## System Architecture

 ### Frontend Architecture
-The frontend uses React with TypeScript, Vite for bundling, Wouter for routing, and TanStack Query for server state management.
-UI components are built with shadcn/ui on Radix UI primitives and styled with Tailwind CSS, adhering to a Material Design-inspired system with Inter and JetBrains Mono fonts.
-State is managed using React hooks, react-hook-form with Zod for forms, and localStorage for theme persistence.
+The frontend is built with React and TypeScript, using Vite for bundling, Wouter for routing, and TanStack Query for server state management.
+UI components are developed with shadcn/ui based on Radix UI primitives, styled using Tailwind CSS.
+The design follows a Material Design-inspired aesthetic with Inter and JetBrains Mono fonts.
+State management is handled by React hooks, form handling uses react-hook-form with Zod for validation, and localStorage persists user preferences like theme.
+The application also includes a comprehensive multi-language translation system supporting English, Hausa, Yoruba, and Igbo, with a user-friendly LanguageSwitcher component.
+A PWA conversion provides an app-like experience with offline capabilities, custom splash screen, and responsive design for mobile devices, ensuring touch-friendly interactions and adaptive layouts.
+A consistent currency formatting system is implemented using a custom `CurrencyDisplay` component and utility functions for displaying Nigerian Naira (₦) uniformly across the application.

 ### Backend Architecture
-The backend is an Express.js application built with TypeScript, following a RESTful API pattern with JSON responses.
-Key API features include subscription management via Paystack, comprehensive financial learning resources, Nigerian tax calculation, AI business advisory using Google Gemini, and vendor suggestions.
-Authentication is handled by a JWT-based system with bcrypt for password hashing, supporting user registration, login, and protected routes.
-Data is scoped to individual users, ensuring isolation.
+The backend is an Express.js application written in TypeScript, providing a RESTful API with JSON responses.
+It integrates Paystack for subscription management, offers financial learning resources, performs Nigerian tax calculations, and utilizes Google Gemini for AI business advisory.
+Vendor suggestions are also a core feature.
+Authentication is managed via a JWT-based system, with bcrypt for password hashing, securing user registration, login, and protected API routes.
+Data is user-scoped to ensure privacy and isolation.

 ### Data Storage Solutions
-The project uses an interface-based storage design, currently implemented with in-memory storage (MemStorage).
-The architecture is future-ready for migration to a database, with Drizzle ORM configured for PostgreSQL and schema definitions in `shared/schema.ts`.
-Planned tables include `products`, `sales`, and `expenses`.
+The system uses an interface-based storage design, currently implemented with in-memory storage (MemStorage).
+It is designed for future migration to a persistent database, with Drizzle ORM configured for PostgreSQL and schema definitions prepared in `shared/schema.ts` for tables like `products`, `sales`, and `expenses`.

 ### Authentication & Authorization
-A JWT-based system handles user authentication, including registration, login, and protected API endpoints.
-Passwords are hashed with bcrypt.
-Frontend authentication uses a React Context (`AuthContext`) for global state management, localStorage for token persistence, and `ProtectedRoute` components for route protection.
+A JWT-based system manages user authentication, including registration, login, and securing API endpoints.
+Passwords are hashed using bcrypt.
+The frontend utilizes a React Context (`AuthContext`) for global authentication state, localStorage for token persistence, and `ProtectedRoute` components to guard routes.
+Strong password validation, password confirmation, and a "Forgot Password" feature enhance security and user experience.

 ### Subscription Management System
-The platform implements a comprehensive trial and subscription system:
+The platform incorporates a robust trial and subscription system:
-- **Trial Management**: 90-day free trial for all new users, tracked via `trialEndsAt` timestamp
+- **Trial Management**: New users receive a 90-day free trial, tracked by a `trialEndsAt` timestamp.
-- **Subscription Utilities** (`server/subscription-utils.ts`): Helper functions for trial/subscription validation
-  - `calculateTrialDaysRemaining()`: Calculates days left in trial
-  - `isTrialActive()`: Checks if trial is still valid
-  - `isSubscriptionActive()`: Validates paid subscription status
-  - `canAccessDashboard()`: Determines user access rights
-  - `getSubscriptionInfo()`: Returns comprehensive subscription data
+- **Subscription Utilities**: Server-side functions (e.g., `calculateTrialDaysRemaining`, `isTrialActive`, `isSubscriptionActive`, `canAccessDashboard`, `getSubscriptionInfo`) manage trial and subscription validation.
-- **Access Enforcement**: `subscriptionMiddleware` protects all data routes, returns 403 for expired users
+- **Access Enforcement**: A `subscriptionMiddleware` protects all data-related API routes, restricting access for expired users.
-- **Frontend Components**:
-  - `TrialBanner`: Displays color-coded subscription status on dashboard
-  - `ProtectedRoute`: Redirects expired users to subscription page
-  - `AuthContext`: Manages subscription state with `refreshSubscription()` method
+- **Frontend Integration**: A `TrialBanner` displays subscription status, `ProtectedRoute` redirects expired users, and `AuthContext` manages subscription state with a `refreshSubscription()` method.
-- **Payment Integration**: Paystack webhook activates subscriptions and extends access for 30 days
+- **Payment Integration**: Paystack webhooks are integrated to activate and extend subscriptions upon successful payment.

 ### Key Architectural Decisions
-The project adopts a monorepo structure for shared client/server code, emphasizing end-to-end type safety with TypeScript, Drizzle, and Zod.
-Performance is optimized through React Query caching and Vite's bundling.
-Development experience is enhanced with HMR, integrated error overlays, and API logging.
+The project employs a monorepo structure for shared client/server code, emphasizing end-to-end type safety with TypeScript, Drizzle, and Zod.
+Performance is optimized through React Query caching and Vite's fast bundling.
+The development experience is enhanced with Hot Module Replacement (HMR), integrated error overlays, and API logging.

 ## External Dependencies

 ### Third-Party Services
-- **Google Fonts**: Inter and JetBrains Mono font families.
+- **Google Fonts**: Inter and JetBrains Mono.
-- **Neon Database**: Serverless PostgreSQL (configured for future use).
+- **Neon Database**: Serverless PostgreSQL (future integration).
-- **Paystack**: Nigerian payment gateway for subscriptions.
+- **Paystack**: Payment gateway for subscriptions.
-- **Google Gemini AI**: Provides business advisory through Replit AI Integrations.
+- **Google Gemini AI**: Provides business advisory.

 ### UI Libraries
-- **Radix UI**: Unstyled, accessible components.
+- **Radix UI**: Accessible, unstyled components.
 - **Lucide React**: Icon library.
-- **date-fns**: Date manipulation.
+- **date-fns**: Date manipulation utility.
 - **class-variance-authority**: Type-safe variant styling.
-- **cmdk**: Command palette component.
+- **cmdk**: Command palette.
 - **embla-carousel-react**: Carousel functionality.

 ### Developer Tools